First Battle of Newtonia: Aftermath

 During the battle, the Confederates suffered 78 casualties; Union casualties are variously reported as 245 or over 400.
 Confederate casualties were highest in the 5th Missouri Cavalry, which lost four men killed and 11 wounded.
 The Confederates saw 15 officers become casualties, including one killed in each of the 1st Choctaw Regiment and the 1st Choctaw and Chickasaw Mounted Rifles.
 Salomon did not file an official report of his losses.
 However, he did note that the morning stage of the battle resulted in more Union casualties than the afternoon stage.
 Four companies of the 9th Wisconsin Infantry were stated to have suffered particularly high losses; those companies had been engaged with Lynde in the morning fight.

 Despite defeating Salomon's Union force, the Confederate position around Newtonia was still not secure.
 Salomon had represented only the advance guard of Blunt's command.
 On October 2, additional troops of Blunt's division reached the Newtonia area from Fort Scott, Kansas, and Totten's division arrived from Springfield.
 By October 4, Cooper had decided to abandon Newtonia and southwestern Missouri.
 Shelby's cavalry was tasked with remaining in Newtonia to serve as a rear guard.
 However, he did not remain there long, as he soon received word that his line of retreat was in danger of being cut by the Union advance.
 Shelby fell back, and the Union troops occupied Newtonia after a brief bombardment of the town.
 The Confederate Native American troops retreated back to Indian Territory; the others retreated into northwestern Arkansas.
 As the Confederates engaged at Newtonia retreated from Missouri, other Confederate troops attacked and forced the surrender of a small Union garrison at the Battle of Clark's Mill near Vera Cruz.
-First Newtonia was the first battle in the American Civil War that saw Native Americans fight on both sides in an organized manner.

 On October 28, 1864, the Second Battle of Newtonia was fought near the site of the 1862 battle.
 In the 1864 battle, a Union army commanded by Blunt attacked and defeated a Confederate army led by Price.
 The Confederates had been retreating southwards after being defeated at the battles of Westport in Missouri, and Mine Creek in Kansas.